 YEP!
 I was ready when I woke up.
 Feet felt great.
 Everything felt great.
 I asked my hotel manager to lock my back up in their office.
 I got them to swear they’d watch my stuff closely.
 I headed out the door and found a peddle-bike cab for $3 to take me to the bus station.
 This guy was about 75 years old and all of 85 pounds.
 How he cranked me over a kilometer on that contraption, I can’t guess.

 I attacked the 810 stairs and was feeling good.
 I didn’t stop for anything, no video, pee breaks or anything.
 Oh wait, I did stop for a minute to see a red-necked keelback snake, a small snake with wicked strong venom that can destroy the kidneys and kill a person with long or repeated bites.
-I have a dozen of them in Thailand and this one was a fine specimen.
+I have seen dozens of them in Thailand and this one was a fine specimen.
 Brilliant red neck and a yellow spot close to the neck.

 Hmm, what else?
 I did fill up my bottles with the fresh spring water at the 4.5 km point but that didn’t take more than a minute.
 I reached the last section of a steep climb before the peak and was pretty exhausted, but I didn’t go slow by any means.
-Total time up the second time?
+Total time up this second time?
 Same as the first, minus 3 minutes.
 65 minutes.
 I still don’t know what really went wrong.
 I was a little more cautious due to the muddy and very slippery conditions, and my legs weren’t full of power like they were the first time, but I still thought I’d cut off 10 minutes from my first climb’s time.
 Oh well, right?

 As I reached the top I found the Sky Tram was jammed with people waiting in line.
 The golf carts I thought went down to the bottom were only for the top area.
 This is when I found the price for the Jeep ride down was $21.
 This was FAR more than I thought fair, and on second thought I should have just taken it and climbed twice.
 As it is, I ran down to the bottom of the trail and then grabbed a bus back to the hotel.
 I was exhausted and smelly.
 I’m not sure a second climb would have been the smart thing to do anyway.
 Tough call.